That book you need is at the UC Berkeley Library, but it’s tucked away behind locked doors.

 Thanks to a newly launched, recently expanded contactless pickup service, members of the UC Berkeley community can safely get their hands on materials they otherwise wouldn’t have access to during the pandemic.
 The service, called Oski Xpress, draws on collections from 14 libraries on campus, making materials available at a convenient pickup spot outside of Moffitt Library.

 Oski Xpress is not the only recent addition to the Library’s slate of new services.
-Starting the same week Oski Xpress launched, The Bancroft Library began offering limited in-person research appointments for faculty members and students.
+The Bancroft Library is offering limited in-person research appointments for faculty members and students.
 And with fall instruction continuing online, the Library is providing students with free electronic versions of course readings and videos, lifting a financial burden off students’ shoulders amid hardship.

 For a rundown on the many ways the Library is serving its community during this ever-changing time, check out the list of frequently asked questions below.

 While UC Berkeley’s library buildings are closed, Library users can still access a wealth of resources, including e-books, videos, databases, 24/7 help from librarians, and LinkedIn Learning courses.
 Learn more about how the Library can help.

 Is this book available online?
 How can I access materials for my research?